diegomacario/Teapong/README.md

 ## Technical details

-This project was started at a very low level using C++ and OpenGL.
-The code was written with a strong focus on making it clear, organized and cross-platform.
-It has been built successfully on macOS and Windows.
+This project was written using C++ and OpenGL, with a strong focus on making the code clear, organized and cross-platform.

-The external libraries used by this project and their purposes are the following:
+The external libraries it uses and their purposes are the following:

 - [GLFW](https://www.glfw.org/) is used to interact with the windowing system and to receive inputs.
 - [GLAD](https://glad.dav1d.de/) is used to load pointers to OpenGL functions.